-As more and more people become eligible for the COVID‑19 vaccine, you may be wondering what you can do once you've received your shot.
+As more and more people become eligible for the COVID‑19 vaccines, you may be wondering what you can do once you've received your shot.
 Can you return to life as normal?
-Not quite yet, according to guidance from the Centers for Disease Control and Prevention (CDC).
-Dr. Kahn explains the CDC recommendations and how to make smart choices for your family.
+In some ways, yes, according to guidance from the Centers for Disease Control and Prevention (CDC).
+The COVID‑19 vaccines are very effective at protecting you from getting sick from COVID‑19.

-When are you "fully vaccinated"?
+When are you "fully vaccinated" against COVID‑19?

 It can take time for your body to develop immunity after getting the COVID‑19 vaccine.
 You are considered fully vaccinated either: